Ultrasound Guided Dry Needling

 1

-Ultrasound guided dry needling is performed by two clinicians working together.
-A manual exam is first conducted to map out the area where suspected trigger points are likely to hide.
+Ultrasound-guided dry needling is performed by two clinicians working together, one operating the ultrasound transducer while the other inserts the needles.
+Before beginning the procedure, a manual exam is conducted to map out the area where suspected trigger points are likely to be found.

-Common locations of trigger points are regions with:
+Trigger points are typically found in regions with:

 • Reduced joint mobility